 With the right marketing measures, the market test is ready to be started.
 It recommended to carry out the market test for 6-12 months to gather enough sales and marketing data and generate useful results.

 It´s also very important for the overseas brands and retailers to continuously track the data and make good use of those valuable data.
 To actively grow and develop a healthy business in China, you need abundant statistics and figures to closely monitor and control your business, understand your competitors and target consumers, adjust your strategies accordingly as well as make accurate decision for the next bigger steps.

-Want to have a first free consultation session about how to test your product potential in China ?
+Want to have a first free consultation session about sell to China via e-commerce?
 Contact us.